marcpare/stitch/README.md

 ---

-How to get stitching for work with translation:

-./stitching_detailed /vagrant/books/*.JPG --conf_thresh 0.8
-./stitching_detailed /vagrant/books/*.JPG --conf_thresh 0.3

----

-Panoramas of streets: the pros do it by hand in photoshop.
-They take lots of overlap in their images.
-The thought: "1 picture per column of pixels" !!

----

 http://wiki.panotools.org/Stitching_a_photo-mosaic

   A photo-mosaic is an image that is stitched together by photographs all taken from different viewpoints.
 This differs from the panorama where all images are taken from one single viewpoint but with different angles.